tbytnero/Bytnerowicz-Funk-Menge-Perakis-Wolf-Fixer-Leaf-Traits/README.md

 The Adams et al. data were not publicly available from PNAS and were provided to us by request from Mark Adams.

-We include them here as an analysis of some of these data (those from Figure 3 in Adams et al.) underlies some of our results.
+We include them here as an analysis of some of these data (those from Figure 3 in Adams et al.) underlie some of our results.